 Approach from Passo Sella 2240 m

-There are four climbing routes on Fourth Sella Tower, including the Normal Route followed by the first summiters in the year 1906, but the most repeated routes, although not very frequently, are two:
+There are four climbing routes on Fourth Sella Tower, including the Normal Route followed by the first summiters in the year 1906, but the most frequently climbed routes are these two ones:

 - Glück UIAA IV, a section grading V- UIAA, 250 m - M. Demetz, Ferdinand Glück, Hula Tutino Steel 1929, September 30